 Aries simply nodded, glancing at Karu as she returned.

 Shunal took a deep breath, closing his eyes.
 Work, you stupid thing… He thought.
 He took one more swing, and the same distorted screeching sound was heard again, as the space in front of him was torn apart.
 He opened his eyes to see his success and he grinned as he stepped back.
 The rift suddenly ripped itself open, “There you go!
 A fresh rift!”
 Shunal let out as he looked to Aries, who was staring at the rift in genuine interest.

 “That’s impressive… now try to close it.”
 Aries said.

 Shunal blinked a bit, then looked at the rift.
 He nodded again and walked towards it.
-He stabbed the blade through the rift, then turned his wrist, treating the sword as a key.
-The rift began to swirl around the blade, getting smaller until it suddenly vanished.
+He stabbed the blade through the rift, then turned his wrist, treating the sword like a key.
+The rift began to swirl around the blade, getting smaller until it suddenly vanished completely.
 Shunal stared with wide eyes, surprised at his own success.

 Shunal sighed slightly, suddenly feeling a bit drained, “Hm.
 Guess it uses up my energy to do that…” He muttered.